dguest/atlas-dl/_episodes/02-credentials.md

 - It requires you to enter a password once for each session
 - For the rest of the session it should remember the password

 It requires some less-than-standard packages as well.
+This is the default method at CERN[^1] but we won't use it here.

+[^1]: CERN's use of Kerberos is most obvious if you use the AFS file
+    system (you do if you have a home area on `lxplus`).
+Beyond AFS few services require it.
+There _is_ an ongoing effort to phase out AFS entirely but this is unlikely to happen before run LHC 4.

 ## Setting up `ssh`